Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 Champagne Breakfast in Tokyo at Shiba Park

-It was amazing!
-Not only were we offered champagne upon entry, but the buffet presentation invited us to embrace traditional Japanese breakfast alongside Western breakfast options.
-Each station was equipped with a sign that displayed various bits of information on Japanese – style breakfast that encouraged us to try something new or different.
+We were offered sparkling wine upon entry, and the buffet presentation also embraced traditional Japanese breakfast alongside Western breakfast options.
+Each station had a sign that displayed various bits of information on Japanese – style breakfast that encouraged us to try something new or different.

 The breakfast felt like an invitation to sit, enjoy our meal, linger, and chat with the staff before starting our day exploring Tokyo.
 This allowed us to feel comfortable, orient ourselves, and move into our day with clarity.